Toggle: English / Spanish

 - Breastfeeding should be continued during phototherapy, if possible.

 - In rare cases, the baby may need an intravenous (IV) line to deliver fluids.

 If the bilirubin level is not too high or is not rising quickly, you can do phototherapy at home with a fiberoptic blanket, which has tiny bright lights in it.
 You may also use a bed that shines light up from the mattress.

-Usually newborn jaundice is not harmful.
-For most babies, jaundice usually gets better without treatment within 1 to 2 weeks.
+Newborn jaundice is not harmful most of the time.
+For most babies, jaundice will get better without treatment within 1 to 2 weeks.

 - Cerebral palsy

-- Those who spend less than 24 hours in a hospital should be seen by age 72 hours.
+- Infants who spend less than 24 hours in a hospital should be seen by age 72 hours.

-- Infants sent home between 24 and 48 hours should be seen again by age 96 hours.
+- Infants who are sent home between 24 and 48 hours should be seen again by age 96 hours.

-- Infants sent home between 48 and 72 hours should be seen again by age 120 hours.
+- Infants who are sent home between 48 and 72 hours should be seen again by age 120 hours.

 Jaundice is an emergency if the baby has a fever, has become listless, or is not feeding well.
 Jaundice may be dangerous in high-risk newborns.